mibuthu/wp-comment-guestbook/readme.txt

 == Frequently Asked Questions ==

-= Where can I find the settings to manipulate the output (e.g. of the comment list)? =

-You can find a lot of options on the admin page in the submenu "Comments" -> "Guestbook".
+= Where can I find the settings to manipulate the output (e.g. of the comment list)? = You can find a lot of options on the admin page in the submenu "Comments" -> "Guestbook".
 There you have the possibility to change the output of e.g the comment list only for the guestbook page, independent from the general Wordpress settings.

+= Can I call the shortcode directly via php e.g. for my own template, theme or plugin? = Yes, you can create an instance of the "sc_comment_guestbook" class which located in "php/sc_comment-guestbook.php" in the plugin folder and call the function show_html($atts).With $atts you can specify all the shortcode attributes you require.
+Another possibility would be to call the wordpress function "do_shortcode()".

 == Screenshots ==